Tirol Panorama Museum: A Quick Look Inside This Masterpiece

 10

 Although I love nature, the exhibit’s “Politics” section, situated at the center of the room, intrigued me the most.
 It showcases various artifacts symbolizing freedom, resistance against centralized control, and political history.
-For me, among the notable exhibits in the politics section of the Myth of Tirol, the must-sees are listed below.

 1. a painting of the Tirolean riflemen procession, commemorating the 1809 battles and executed in 1909 by Albin Egger Lienz